Grilled Sweet and Sour Pork

 About the pineapple.
 Use fresh pineapple if possible.
 You can use canned pineapple without the liquid if you can't find fresh.
 If you do, don't waste the sweet syrup from the can.
 Substitute it for some of the water in the sauce and leave out a tablespoon or two of sugar.

-About the Mumbo Sauce.
-Mumbo Sauce is a sweet sour sauce popular in Washington DC and it works perfectly on this dish.
+About the DC Mumbo Sauce.
+DC Mumbo Sauce is a sweet sour sauce popular in Washington DC and it works perfectly on this dish.

 About the rice.
 Typical Chinese restaurant style is with white rice, but feel free to use brown rice if you wish.
 Just remember it takes 30 minutes longer and so you need to start it before things go on the grill.